-Jude initially wanted to write a generalized message about the salvation that we all share, but instead he was compelled, like Paul the apostle often was, to urge that the church fight for the true Gospel.
-“Contend” means to defend, assert, claim, hold onto, plead for and affirm.
+Jude initially wanted to write a generalised message about the salvation that we all share, but instead he was compelled, like Paul the apostle often was, to urge that the church fight for the true Gospel.
+‘Contend‘ means to defend, assert, claim, hold onto, plead for and affirm.
 The word Jude uses for contend or defend is epagonizesthai, which contains the root of our English word ‘agony’.
-The defence of the faith may well be a costly thing; but that defence is a duty which falls on every generation of the Church.
+The defence of the faith may well be a costly thing, but that defence is a duty which falls on every generation of the Church.

-It is important to notice that Jude was not blaming Satan for the issues in the church but false teachers.
+It is important to notice that Jude was not blaming Satan for the issues in the church, but the false teachers.
 He makes it clear that the job of speaking out about error belongs to the Church.
-He was well aware of his responsibilities as a ‘slave of Jesus’ (Jude was actually his brother!) to protect the saints and the faith.
+He was well aware of his responsibilities as a ‘slave of Jesus’ (Jude was actually Jesus’ brother!) to protect the saints and the faith.

 So, what error did Jude consider so dangerous and worth fighting against?
 He highlighted two important distortions of the truth that are actually still pertinent to the Church today:

 The second error was denying the complete Lordship of Jesus.
-At times he was put on the same level as others – a failure to recognise the manhood and uniqueness of Jesus.
+At times He was put on the same level as others, revealing a failure to recognise the manhood and uniqueness of Jesus.
 In Jude’s time, there was a group called Docetists who believed Jesus was just one of the many stages on the journey to the perfect God – something often heard today.

-It is no surprise then that Jude was alarmed.
-He saw that this type of teaching had subtly infiltrated the church and as Paul warned the Corinthians, “if someone comes to you and preaches a Jesus other than the Jesus we preached, or if you receive a different spirit from the Spirit you received, or a different gospel from the one you accepted, you put up with it easily enough.”
+It is no surprise, then, that Jude was alarmed.
+He saw that this type of teaching had subtly infiltrated the church and, as Paul warned the Corinthians, ‘if someone comes to you and preaches a Jesus other than the Jesus we preached, or if you receive a different spirit from the Spirit you received, or a different gospel from the one you accepted, you put up with it easily enough.’
 (2 Cor.11:4).
 They were not alert and, as any good shepherd should, he needed to urgently warn and correct them.
-They were twisting the grace of God into a justification, and even a reason, for sinning and denying the complete and uncompromising Lordship of Jesus Christ.
+They were twisting the grace of God into a justification, even a reason, for sinning and denying the complete and uncompromising Lordship of Jesus Christ.